hereon-GEMS/pydidas/pydidas/docs/source/code/package_structure.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 - **pydidas.core**

     The core classes and functions which are used throughout the pydidas package.
-    These include data structure, generic items, and factories.
+These include data structure, generic objects, and factories.

   - *pydidas.core.constants*